-His career as a classical musician has led him to perform in some of the most prestigious concert halls in Europe, such as the Philharmonie de Paris, the Opéra Garnier, the Konzerthaus and the Philharmonie in Berlin, the Konzerthaus and the Musikverein in Vienna, the Prinzregententheater and Herkulessaal in Munich, the Stiftung Mozarteum in Salzburg, the Musiktheater Basel and the Tokyo International Forum, under the direction of renowned conductors such as David Zinman, Alain Altinoglu and Sir Simon Rattle.
+His career has taken him to prestigious concert halls around the world: the Philharmonie de Paris, the Opéra Garnier, the Berlin Konzerthaus and Philharmonie, the Vienna Konzerthaus and Musikverein, the Cologne Philharmonie, the Prinzregententheater and Herkulessaal in Munich, the Stiftung Mozarteum in Salzburg, the Sala Palatului in Bucharest, and even Tokyo's Opera City Hall.

 He is invited to appear as soloist with renowned orchestras such as Deutsches Symphonie-Orchester Berlin, SWR Stuttgart, Münchner Kammerorchester and Münchner Rundfunkorchester, Philharmonie Südwestfalen, Anhaltische Philharmonie Dessau, Collegium Musicum Basel, Orchestre de l'Opéra de Toulon and Orchestre de la Garde Républicaine.
 He also performs at numerous chamber music festivals, including the Davos Festival, the Festival Nouveaux Horizons, the Festival Radio France Montpellier Occitanie and the Festival Sonates d'Automne.

 A clarinetist much appreciated and recognized by his peers, he is regularly invited to give master classes throughout France and abroad (Belgium, Poland, Romania, Slovenia, Italy, Spain, Mexico…).